MCAT Writing Score

 - The essays that you write should be well organized so that one idea naturally leads to the next.
 This will show that you have understood the problem given to you.
 It will also show the step-by-step process that you have applied to reach to the logically correct conclusion.

 Hence, you can see from the afore-mentioned list that grasp over the language is very important to ace this section of MCAT.
-Although, you will be pressed for time while solving the writing section of MCAT, yet you should do it with a clear stress-free mind.
-Remember the MCAT writing score is decisive factor and most colleges take into account this score while considering your admission application.
+Although, you will be pressed for time while solving the writing section of the test, yet you should do it with a clear stress-free mind.
+Remember the writing section score is decisive factor and most colleges take into account this score while considering your admission application.
 Thus, preparing separately for the writing section of MCAT is also important.
 So prepare well for this section and on the day of the examination write the passages with a clear mind.

 Terms and Conditions